pradyumna100903/Complaint-Registration-System/readme.md

 # How to run the Complaint Registration and Validation System (CMS) Project

+## Complaint Registation System is the Ultimate Solution for all the Employees/Students, Who are facing some or the other problems in their working environment and want to address is to the Administration Authority.
+### Follow the Below Steps------

 1. Download the zip file

 2. Extract the file and copy cms folder